What is Sponsorship?

 The Water Infrastructure Sponsorship Program (WISPr) is intended to address a limited and under-assisted category of water resource needs in Vermont known as natural resource projects (NRP).
 The goal of WISPr is to counter the loss of ecological function and biological diversity that jeopardize the health of Vermont’s water resources by providing financial resources.

-In order to be eligible for the WISPr program, a municipal project must sponsor a NRP and both projects will be funded with the same loan.
 The value of the natural resources sponsored project must be at a 1:10 or greater ratio to the municipal sponsoring project.
 The loan provided for approved projects will reduce the administrative fee rate on the loan until the savings on the administrative fee over the life of the loan are equal to the total value of the sponsored NRP.

 - CWSRF has historically focused on funding wastewater treatment facilities (WWTF) which accounts for a small percentage of pollution in Lake Champlain.